Kay-Yuan/CourseManagement/myproject1/pages/Features.md

 ## Work Items:
 1. Course list:
+   1. Can list courses as cards
       1. I can find all courses in one page
+      2. I can scroll down to load more data when I want
-   2. Each course has a info card with detail(start time/Duration/Teacher/Student limit) and more detail link
+      3. Each course has a info card with detail(start time/Duration/Teacher/Student limit)
+   2. Link to detail
+      1. Each course has a link button for more detail
+2. Course detail:
+   1. Can show the all details of a course
+      1. There are two columns to show the detail of course(...), left is a card with more detail; right will show other detail(...)
+3. Add course:
+   1. Can collect info of a new course from input
+   2. Can add the new course to database
+4. Edit/update course:
+   1. Can show and edit existing course detail
+   2. Can update the change

+## Mind map
+1. Course list:
+   0. Set up page UI:
+      1. <DashBoard> <Breadcrumb> <List>

+   1. Call API
+      1. Url path
+      2. Data model